Food Allergies & Dietary Accommodations at UC Davis Residential Dining

 The Allergy-Friendly Designation

-At Dining Services, "Allergy-Friendly" is a designation used to describe any dish made without ingredients containing any one of the top major allergens (wheat/gluten, soy, dairy, fish, shellfish, eggs, tree nuts, peanuts, and sesame) as well as soybean oil and coconut.
+At UC Davis Dining Services, "Allergy-Friendly" is the term used to describe dishes made without top major allergens, coconut, soybean oil, soy lecithin, peanut oil, or prepared in a shared fryer, and additionally do not contain ingredients with a manufacturer's Precautionary Advisory Label.
 Our team makes every effort to identify ingredients that may trigger allergic reactions for individuals with food allergies or intolerances, and is trained on a regular basis to ensure items are accurately labeled and that proper food preparation methods are observed to reduce the risk for cross-contact.
 However, our DC's are not certified allergy-free or certified gluten-free facilities, as other dishes served may contain major allergens.
-If you have concerns about cross-contact, it is highly advised that you communicate your dietary needs to DC staff upon your visit, and follow the steps outlined below to apply for our Residential Dining Dietary Support Program.
+If you have concerns about cross-contact, it is highly advised that you apply for our Residential Dining Dietary Support Program.

-Residential Dining Dietary Support Program (DSP)
+Qualifying for the Dietary Support Program

 • Food allergies